Women in the Middle Ages: Uterine Health in the Trotula

+Childbirth

+Obstetrics in the Middle Ages evolved during the period with prominent authors such as Avicenna, Muscio, Savonarola, and Scipione including some content about women's health in their treatises.

+The Trotula, written between the eleventh and twelfth century, was a popular treatise that provided an explanation for women's afflictions in childbirth and various remedies for labor and delivery.
+Their pain was a direct reflection of their Galenic disposition, cold and moist, which predisposed them to illness.
+The provided methods for women to relieve their pain during birth were herbs and physical activities.

 Childbirth was treated as the most important aspect of women's health during the period; however, few historical texts document the experience.
 Women attendants assisted in childbirth and passed their experiences to one another.
 In addition to serving as midwives or nuns, women also served in other scattered capacities ranging from physicians to empirical healers, even when they unequaled compared to roles men held, they still found a way to serve in important capacities.
 Midwives, women who attended childbirth, were acknowledged as legitimate medical specialists and were granted a special role in women's health care.
 There is Roman documentation in Latin works evidencing the professional role of midwives and their involvement with gynaecological care.
-Women were healers and engaged in medical practices.
-In 12th-century Salerno, Italy, Trota, a woman, wrote one of the Trotula texts on diseases of women.
-Her text, Treatments for Women, addressed events in childbirth that called for medical attention.
-The book was a compilation of three original texts and quickly became the basis for the treatment of women.
-Based on medical information developed in Greek and Roman eras, these texts discussed ailments, disease, and possible treatments for women's health issues.